AlDrAkU/powerplant-coding-challenge/README.md

 ]```

-## The merit order is based on the efficiency and price per MWh, obviously the wind turbines are always the first priority given the facts.
+## .The merit order is based on the efficiency and price per MWh, obviously the wind turbines are always the first priority given the facts.

-## TODO will add co2 cost if time allows.
+## .TODO will add co2 cost if time allows.